 A History of Medicine

-‘A History of Medicine’ is exploring the development of Medicine from its beginnings to the present and gives a glimpse of what the future might hold.
-Medicine has its beginnings with the herbalists treating the ill with herbal remedies about 60000 years ago.
-Hippocrates was the first to release medicine from any kind of religious superstition and to establish it as a science-based on observation and case recording.
+‘A History of Medicine' explores the development of Medicine from its beginnings to the present and gives a glimpse of what the future might hold.
+Medicine has its origins with the herbalists treating the ill with herbal remedies about 60000 years ago.
+Hippocrates was the first to release medicine from any kind of religious superstition and to establish it as a science based on observation and case recording.
 Leonardo da Vinci's 'Vitruvian Man' is a study of the proportions of the human body, linking art and science in a single work.
 The Petri dish refers to the germ theory of Athanasius Kirchner who was the first to attribute infectious disease to a microscopic pathogen, inventing the germ theory of disease.
 The concept of medical imaging began in 1895 with the invention of the x-ray by a German professor of physics, Wilhelm Rontgen.
 Medical imaging has improved immensely since the first x-rays were taken over 120 years ago.
 We can only begin to imagine what new technologies such as CRISPR will bring to the future of Medicine.